whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 Imagine being surrounded by people and nonhumans you cared about, and who cared about you, and you were really invested in their wellbeing.
 I think this is the normal way of life in a healthy culture.

 The tragedy of unhealthy cultures is that, when they conquer healthy cultures, they do their best to destroy these deeply caring relationships between the people, and between the people and the Earth.
-Whether by forcing people out of the region entirely, as with the Cherokee Trail of Tears or Potawatomi Trail of Death, or imposing land ownership and then making land too expensive for most to own, or a thousand other ways, unhealthy cultures make it hard for people to form deep connections with the Earth.
+Whether by forcing people out of the region entirely, as with the Cherokee Trail of Tears or Potawatomi Trail of Death, or imposing land ownership and then making land too expensive for most to own, or a thousand other ways, unhealthy cultures make it hard for people to form deep connections with each other and the Earth.

 And with all the divisiveness, the racism and sexism, the lazy thinking and foolish assumptions, the police that oppress solidarity movements and attack our spiritual leaders, and economies that reward selfishness, they make it hard for people to connect in ways where each person is deeply grateful for the other.